Yuri Romanov (physicist)

+Biography

 He was born in Moscow into a family with a strong engineering background.
 He went to school No.64 in Moscow in 1933.
 In 1941, he was evacuated to the Ural Mountains with his mother and sister.
 He passed the external examinations for 10th grade in 1942 and began a correspondence course of the Moscow State University in Sverdlovsk Oblast.
 On his return to Moscow in 1943, he joined the motor faculty of the Moscow Aviation Institute, while continuing his University studies.
 He moved to the engineering and physical faulty of the Moscow Mechanical Institute of Munitions as a third-year student.
 In 1947, he graduated with honours from his Moscow State University course.
 The following year he entered postgraduate study under Igor Tamm.

-On 10 June 1948, Tamm headed a new group of theorists which included Andrei Sakharov, Vitaly Ginzburg, S.Z.
-Belenky and Romanov.
+On 10 June 1948, Tamm headed a new group of theorists which included Andrei Sakharov, Vitaly Ginzburg, Semyon Belenky and Romanov.
 They followed up Sakharov's ideas for a new thermonuclear weapon and went to KB-11 (now the All-Russian Scientific Research Institute of Experimental Physics) in the closed city of Sarov, Nizhny Novgorod.
 He started as a junior researcher, then senior, then head of department.
 In 1952, he received a degree in Physical and Mathematical Sciences with a thesis on kinetic processes of neutrons.
 This work on neutrons and efficiency continued, along with calculations on nuclear reaction kinetics and energy release of the Soviet Union's first thermonuclear weapon, the RDS-6, tested in 1953; for this he was awarded the Stalin Prize, the first of several awards.
 He was a leading developer of the RDS-37 - the first Soviet two-stage thermonuclear weapon - most specifically concerned with the power output.
 Romanov transferred to the new Scientific Research Institute-1011 as head of the theoretical department in 1955.
 Two years later, his team had developed a new megatonne-yield bomb design.
 He gained a Ph.D. in Physical and Mathematical Sciences in 1958 and was appointed to professorship of theoretical physics in 1962.